 What Is Selenium?

 Selenium is a free automated testing suite used to automate web applications across different browsers and platforms.
-It supports various programming languages like Java, Dot Net, PHP, Python, Perl, Ruby etc and various browsers like Mozilla Firefox, Google Chrome, Safari, Internet Explorer etc.
+It supports various programming languages like Java, Dot Net, PHP, Python, Perl, Ruby, etc, and various browsers like Mozilla Firefox, Google Chrome, Safari, and Internet Explorer.

 - Selenium IDE